Power and Protest (social movements) in the 20th Century:

 agreed to stop testing when they had other methods at their disposal… As noted,

-agreed, after “active diplomacy’ on the part of
+Non-Proliferation Treaty was agreed, after “active diplomacy’ on the part

-which in turn led to the disastrous fire of 1957.
-This fire was the worst
+at Windscale, which in turn led to the disastrous fire of 1957.
+This fire was

 On the other hand, with regard to the NPT, since there are more countries now with nuclear weapons than there were when CND was at its height, then whether the movement can claim much in the way of achievements is debatable.
 In terms of the number of people who were involved in the movement, and the number who were prepared to go to the extent of going on protest marches and even getting arrested, the anti-nuclear movement was clearly significant.